 Additionally the most important change appears to be to the logic board of the iPhone 6s and according to iFixit, “Every cable connector on the board—from the battery and display, to the Lightning port and buttons—is surrounded by what appears to be a tiny silicone seal.”
 The report adds that Apple had also filled a patent for “waterproof silicone seals on board-to-board connectors” in March this year, and it already appears to be in production already.

-- Flipkart Apple sale: Top discounts on iPhone X, iPhone 8, iPhone 7 and more
+- Flipkart Apple Week: Top discounts, deals on iPhone X, iPhone 7, Apple AirPods and more

 So are the new iPhones water-proof?
 Well as iFixit points out it’s not entirely water-proof (speakers and headphone jack have no such signs) but it’s definitely water resistance.

 The iFixit report comes after YouTube user Zach Straley had put out a video of an iPhone 6s and iPhone 6s Plus submerged in two bowls of water for nearly more than an hour.
 According to Straley, the phones work just fine and appear to be ‘water-proof.’